-Further work is required to support the rezoning and development of this area including an appropriate flooding and drainage solution, servicing and resolving access onto River Road.
-The potential widening of the Shepparton Alternative Route will need to be considered as part of the detailed planning of this growth area.
-This area will include a mix of low density and equine-related low-density development.
+Further work is required to support the rezoning appropriate flooding and drainage solution, servicing and resolving access onto River Road.
+The potential widening of the Shepparton Alternative Route will need to be considered and equine-related low-density development.
 This development will deliver approximately 350 dwellings.